 Leaving an impression

 Alongside the wealth of European impressionist painters Hopper witnessed in the galleries, two French impressionists who cast a galvanising spell over his oeuvre were Edgar Degas and Edouard Manet.
 Both painters had produced masterpieces musing on the loneliness of crestfallen women in cafés: Manet’s La Prune, and Degas’ L’Absinthe.
 In Hopper’s later American painting Automat (1927), a woman sits alone in a roadside cafe.
 The cafe is brightly lit – and empty.
 She gazes blankly into a coffee cup.
-The bleak precariousness of her place in life heightened by the stream of street lights behind her disappearing into the thick darkness of night.
+The bleak precariousness of her place in life heightened by the stream of street lights behind her disappearing into the darkness of night.

 Hopper’s inspirational cues in the capital were not limited to visual art, but can also be pinpointed in French verse.
 This is piercingly evident in his bizarre homage to Paris – and ultimately to the poem ‘Sensation’ by Arthur Rimbaud – via the painting Soir Bleu.
 Rimbaud was a powerful point of reference for Hopper, and it was from the verse: “In the blue summer evenings, I shall go along the paths” that Hopper had drawn inspiration for the painting’s title and theme.
 “Soir Bleu was essentially a direct transposition of Rimbaud’s poem,” said Ottinger.